rakutentech/android-miniapp/miniapp/USERGUIDE.md

 This build error could occur if you are using older versions of other libraries from `com.rakuten.tech.mobile`.
 Some of the dependencies in this SDK have changed to a new Group ID of `io.github.rakutentech` (due to the [JCenter shutdown](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/)).
-This means that if you have another library in your project which depends on the older dependencies using the Gropu ID `com.rakuten.tech.mobile`, then you will have duplicate classes.
+This means that if you have another library in your project which depends on the older dependencies using the Group ID `com.rakuten.tech.mobile`, then you will have duplicate classes.

 To avoid this, please add the following to your `build.gradle` in order to exclude the old `com.rakuten.tech.mobile` dependencies from your project.